RudyMas/Emvc_Controller/README.md

-# Emvc_Controller
+# PHP class Emvc_Controller for the EasyMVC Framework

-Controller extendable class used by EasyMVC.
-(Can be used for other projects as well)
+This is the Emvc_Controller class which is used by EasyMVC.